nojaf/blog/content/blog/fs-advent-2021-fantomas-daemon/index.md

 ## Acknowledgements

 During the development of `Fantomas.Client`, I had a lot of mentoring by [Chet Husk](https://github.com/baronfel) (the one and only `@baronfel` on GitHub).
-We working together on the Ionide integration in FSAutocomplete (or F-Sack as the cool kids say it).
+We worked together on the Ionide integration in FSAutocomplete (or F-Sack as the cool kids say it).
 And over a timespan of several months we were able to come up with a prototype.

-For the Visual Studio integration I'd like to thanks [Christopher-Marcel Esser](https://github.com/bddckr) and [Asti](https://github.com/deviousasti).
+For the Visual Studio integration I'd like to thank [Christopher-Marcel Esser](https://github.com/bddckr) and [Asti](https://github.com/deviousasti).
 Christopher-Marcel implemented the port to `Fantomas.Client` and Asti is the core maintainer of the project.

 ## Closing thoughts

 The whole Fantomas daemon thing is pretty mind-blowing.
-We can upgrade to different compiler version without a breeze.
+We can upgrade to different compiler versions in a breeze.
 This used to take months and always involved a lot of coordination.
 Now it happens overnight.

-If you have any further question about this, you can always reach out to our gitter channel.
+If you have any further questions about this, you can always reach out to our [Gitter channel](https://gitter.im/fsprojects/fantomas).

 Enjoy the rest of the advent calendar, happy holidays and stay safe!